-Starting in week 3 of Ruby and Rails, we'll be using a tool called Postgres for SQL database management.
+Starting in section 3 of Ruby and Rails, we'll be using a tool called Postgres for SQL database management.
 Even though we won't be using this tool for a few weeks, it's important to install it now so you'll have ample time to troubleshoot if there are any issues.

 Open the application

 PostgreSQL 12.
-Right-click on
+Under

-Login/Group Roles, under
+Login/Group Roles, and select

-Name for this role should be the same as the name of your Operating System username -- so, whatever user you would see at
+Namefor this role should be the same as the name of your Operating System username - so, whatever user you would see at

-Privileges tab, set all privileges for your account to
+Privilegestab, set all privileges for your account to

 $ pg_ctl -D "C:\Program Files\PostgreSQL\12\data" start